ToriLemons/QA-Practice-One/README.md

-# bootstrap-boilerplate
+# QA Practice One

 ## Description
-Take home for day 3
+First website for QA Practice

 ## Prerequisites
 -no prereqs

 ## Installation
--Click Download
--Allow download
+-No special steps needed

 ## Contributing